sudox-history/libcobra/README.md

 ## Features

-* Collecting data in packates instead of a byte stream
+* Collecting data in packets instead of a byte stream
-* Searching devices in a LAN which supports libcobra protocol
+* Searching devices in a LAN that supports the libcobra protocol
-* Maintaining a connection using duplex ping technology
+* Maintaining a connection using a duplex ping technology
 * TLS encryption support